Wallington, London: Open space

-Parks in the Wallington area include Mellows Park, Beddington Park and the Grange Gardens.
+Parks in the Wallington area include Mellows Park, Beddington Park, Woodcote Green, and the Grange Gardens.

 The latter two, through which the River Wandle flows, lie in the north-east of the area, on the border with neighbouring Beddington.
 Beddington Park is nearly 100 acres in size and is maintained by the London Borough of Sutton.
 It was originally part of the Deer Park attached to Carew Manor, a grand country house built in the Tudor period, which stands to this day.
 It comprises a large area of open grassland with small clumps of trees, with an area of more formal gardens near the Grange restaurant, as well as a lake and pond.
 The main lake in the south west of the park was originally a mill pond.
 There are many paths and a number of ornamental bridges, which cross the stream which feeds the lake: this is part of the River Wandle, and the park is on the Wandle Trail.
 Part of the park is managed as a wildlife site.

+Governance

+Wallington is part of the Carshalton and Wallington constituency for elections to the House of Commons.

+Wallington is part of the Wallington North and Wallington South wards for elections to Sutton London Borough Council.

+On 1 April 1965 the civil parish was abolished.
+At the 1951 census (one of the last before the abolition of the parish), Wallington had a population of 13,419.